flyinggrizzly/two.flyinggrizzly.net/posts/2023-09-25-are-models-art.md

 # Are Models Art?

-[[Chris Meddings]] recently published a [blog post titled "Is it Art though?"](https://modelphilosopher.com/is-it-art-though/), which really got me thinking about the questions
+[[chris-meddings]] recently published a [blog post titled "Is it Art though?"](https://modelphilosopher.com/is-it-art-though/), which really got me thinking about the questions

 - are models art?
 - wtaf is art?